 “Bifora”: the 2nd restoration

-Villa Giovanetti’s second block, the one on the right, with a pinkish lime color, was instead restored during 2018-2019.
+Villa Giovanetti’s second block, the one on the right, square shaped, was instead restored during 2018-2019.
 Its layout is even late-medieval.
 You can see it by observing the frames of the portal, still clearly visible along the perimeter stone wall along the path leading to the hilltop.
 Subsequent and numerous renovations of the building over the centuries have led to the creation of the fine double opening on the main facade, from which the dazzling spectacle of the lake and its island will offer a sight to be remembered.
 That’s where the name “Bifora” comes from.
 Followed by the Turin Superintendency and aimed at ensuring the philological recovery of the building, the conservative intervention was carried out entirely by specialized local workers.

 The “Bifora” was thus able to maintain the original volumes and the architectural peculiarities that were already its own.
 Here then you will be able to notice an intriguing internal courtyard overlooked by the rooms on the first floor; go up the bright stone central staircase; or enjoy a walk on the path that runs behind the building and leads directly to the hills.
 Here is the terrace overlooking the lake, the cellar with its original well; the stone walls and the surfacing, here and there, of the rock on which the “Bifora” is partially built on.
 And finally we cannot forget the pied dans l’eau garden with a stone staircase directly accessing the lake, and the old magnolias, projecting shade on the iron railings that run along the shore.
-You should know that, right under the branches of those old magnolias, the last descendant of the Giovanetti family, entertained the writer and director Mario Soldati, during his work on the documentary about the “rustic, romantic and patriarchal” city of Orta, filmed in 1956.
+You should know that, right under the branches of those old magnolias, the last descendant of the Giovanetti family entertained the writer and director Mario Soldati, during his work on the documentary about the “rustic, romantic and patriarchal” city of Orta, filmed in 1956.

 The evolution: Bifora65

 The life of villa Giovanetti now extends into the present.
-Today, its newly restored portion, now called Bifora65, is a small, well-cured three-star lake retreat, intended for the international tourism around Lake Orta.
+Today, its recently restored portion, now called Bifora65, is a small, well-cured lake retreat, intended for the international tourism around Lake Orta.
 Facing directly onto the lake, the structure is made up of five refined “studios” which offer hospitality to a limited number of ten guests.
 Each unit, interpreted in a contemporary key, is also designed for medium-term stays with a full equipped kitchen, shared laundry space and private parking and offers the opportunity to enjoy the regenerating space of the lakeside garden, equipped elegantly for total comfort.

 INFORMATION ON THE TREATMENT OF PERSONAL DATA